You Only Linearize Once: Tangents Transpose to Gradients: Discussion and future work

 Second, multilinearity is part of extending these ideas to higher-order functions.
 When asking what it means for a function-returning function such as $f : \R \to (\R \to \R)$ to be linear, a natural answer seems to be that the final result should be linear in both inputs separately, i.e., multilinear.
 However, any system covering higher-order functions should be able to give a linear type to curried addition as well, where the final result is linear in both arguments jointly.

 \textbf{Partial evaluation.} We have observed that our unzipping transformation $\Pa$ is an instance of partial evaluation.
 Unzipping has a time-space tradeoff: for each non-linear intermediate, $\Pa$ can either store the result on the tape (to minimize work), or emit code in the linear residual that recomputes it (to reduce memory pressure by the emitted program).
-The AD community has devoted considerable attention to this tradeoff under the heading of checkpointing AD; perhaps there are insights there that could be ported to more general partial evaluation in memory-limited settings.
+The AD community has devoted considerable attention to this tradeoff under the heading of checkpointing AD; perhaps there are ideas there that could be ported to general partial evaluation in memory-limited settings.

+\textbf{Array size polymorphism.} One of the limitations of \Lone\ as defined is that the size of any tuple is syntactically apparent, so it is not possible to write size-polymorphic (i.e., ``array processing'') functions in \Lone.
+Array-size-polymorphic functions are of course critical in practice, but are mostly orthogonal to the transformations we introduced here.
+We leave a full formalization to future work, with the comment that JAX resolves array size polymorphism at trace time (in our terms, during metaprogramming of \Lone), whereas Dex handles it by extending the internal representation with constructs that deal with it directly.

-\textbf{Sparse matrix algorithms.} In a different direction, structurally linear functions are a representation for matrices.
+\textbf{Sparse matrix algorithms.} In a different direction, indexed linear functions are a representation for matrices.
 Indeed, they are a maximally expressive representation for matrices, that can encode any structured (or unstructured) sparsity pattern whatever.
-This statement is not very deep: the sine qua non of a sparse matrix representation is to be able to compute matrix-vector products $M v$; the function that closes over the matrix $M$ and computes that product with a vector $v$ it accepts as argument is linear; and it seems obvious that any such function can be written to be structurally linear in $v$ in some reasonable variant of \Lone\ (perhaps extended with control flow as needed).
+This statement is not very deep: the sine qua non of a sparse matrix representation is to be able to compute matrix-vector products $M x$; the function that closes over the matrix $M$ and computes that product with a vector $x$ it accepts as argument is algebraically linear; and it seems obvious that any such function can be written to type-check as linear in $x$ in some reasonable variant of \Lone\ (perhaps extended with control flow as needed).